Wells Fargo: Charity

 On March 2, 2022, Wells Fargo announced $1 million donation to the American Red Cross that will be used for Ukrainian refugees fleeing from the Russian invasion.

 In April 2022, The Wells Fargo foundation announced its pledge of $210 million toward racial equity in homeownership.
 With $60 million of the donation awarded in Wealth Opportunities Restored through Homeownership (WORTH) grants which will run until 2025.
 Additionally, $150 million will be committed to lower mortgage rates and reducing the refinancing costs to aid minority homeowners.

+In April 2023, TD Jakes Group and Wells Fargo have formalized a 10-year partnership to create inclusive communities for people of all income levels.
+Wells Fargo has committed approximately $1 billion to fund projects that align with the overall strategy.

+The first of the projects focuses on the development of mixed-income housing and retail facilities outside of Atlanta.

+In December 2023, Wells Fargo appointed Darlene Goins as president of the Wells Fargo Foundation and Head of Philanthropy and Community Impact.
+Previously, she had held leadership roles at FICO, a leading data and analytics company, and at Wells Fargo, she was responsible for helping low-income populations as head of philanthropy for financial health.
+She also led the Banking Inclusion Initiative, a 10-year commitment to help people access low-cost basic accounts and help those without bank accounts gain easy access to low-cost banking services and financial education.